calumgrant/logical/docs/worklist.md

 # Work plan

+- A spurious `0` appears in `recursion6.dl`
+  - It's been called twice: The second time should be the same right?

 - Query optimization rules
 ```
 if optimization-level is 0 then step-limit is 1000.
 ```

-- Newtypes of the form
+- Optimization: Don't evaluate a rule twice if it's not recursive. (e.g. when attached to multiple predicates.)

+# Newtypes or record types

 ```
-person @person-{name}-{id} if
+new person P has name "Fred", age 20.
 ```

+# Strings
+  - substring
+  - find, indexof.
+  - matches
+  - lowercase `name has lowercase "foo"`

+`param has substring p and p has lowercase "pass"` `param has lowercase p and p has substring "pass"`

+"foo" has character "f", position 0.
+"foo" has substring "fo", position 0, index 0.
+"f" has match "foofoo", position x and

-- Persist:
+- string/regex match
+  `REGEX has regex-match Result`
+  `X has equal Y.`

+# Persist

--- Bug in UnaryPredicate::Assert.
+- Bug in UnaryPredicate::Assert.
 We look up the unary relation, which returns something that is invalid.
 The ->Add() predicate fails and crashes.
 Is it due to invalid function pointers in vtables?

-- Report number of unique tuples written in a write predicate

-- Reset counters properly for deduplications (sum/count) `class DuplicateScope`

-Simpletest:
-- Give it a repo
-- Name it something better
-- Simpletest to count fixtures?
-- Test exceptions
-- Compare vectors
-- Tidy up code

-Persist:
-- Tidy up the code generally

-2. Implement `-f` and `-fno-` to enable and disable options.
-3. Improvements to `persist`, including a readme.
   - Check resource limit
   - readme
   - proper tests

-## Persist tasks
+  - Tidy up the code generally
+  - Robustness to invalid input parameters and proper diagnostics
 - Tidy up tests
 - Allocate a huge file but don't allocate it all on disk?
 - Create a decent test framework support